Academic and Student Resources

 The Wheelock College of Education & Human Development provides an array of services, resources, and programs to help students to develop and achieve their academic and professional goals.
 There is a strong tradition of faculty carrying theory into community action through the creation of programs and centers that not only advance research and academic dialogue, but also provide models for change and innovation.

 Undergraduate students will not be able to register for classes without meeting with their Academic Advisor to discuss course selection and to receive an Advising Authorization Code (AAC).

 The Student Services office seeks to empower students’ success by providing them with the resources to navigate effectively and thrive in their academic pursuits.
-Additionally, the Graduate Enrollment office provides information and assistance to graduate applicants, admitted students, and continuing students regarding financial assistance.
-Both offices act as a liaison between faculty, staff, and students, and resources across campus.
+The office acts as a liaison between faculty, staff, and students, and resources across campus.

 Contact: email@example.com, 1-617-353-3177

-The Student Records office houses and processes materials pertaining to the student record of both graduate and undergraduate students.
-The Wheelock Student Records office, in conjunction with the Student Services and Graduate Enrollment offices, acts as a resource and support for faculty and students for academic activities, including graduation.
+The Data & Enrollment Management office houses and processes materials pertaining to the student record of both graduate and undergraduate students.
+This office, in conjunction with the Student Services and Graduate Enrollment offices, acts as a resource and support for faculty and students for academic activities, including graduation.

 Contact: firstname.lastname@example.org, 1-617-353-4235

 Many professions for which students prepare in the Wheelock College of Education & Human Development require licensure by the state, commonwealth, or district in which students wish to practice.
 The Professional Preparation office assists students seeking licensure in the Commonwealth of Massachusetts.
 This office can also provide general information to students pursuing licensure out of state.